giselew/toctoc_comments/Documentation/Codeconcepts/Themes/TyposcriptAndThemes/Index.rst

 TypoScript and themes
 ^^^^^^^^^^^^^^^^^^^^^

+To use a specific theme the according TypoScript-option theme.selectedTheme is set to the name of the sub-folder holding the theme files

 Themes are setup up in TS at the base of a web page, so you can have different themes on different pages.